m3g/MolSimToolkit.jl/docs/src/molecular_minimum_distances.md

 ```

 The fields `within_cutoff`, `i`, `j`, and `d` show if a distance was found within the cutoff,
-the indexes of the atoms involved in the contact, and their distance.
+the indices of the atoms involved in the contact, and their distance.

 Getter functions are available to extract eac hof these fields, to add some convenience:
 `within_cutoff`, `iatom`, `jatom`, and `distance`.